Current River Levels

 To track river levels, Yuba County OES turns to the California Nevada River Forecast Center.
 (CNRFC) (NOAA).
-This resource does not just look at river levels.
-It also considers forecasted rain, projected runoff, snow melt, and reservoir releases to anticipate river levels in the coming days.
+This resource also considers forecasted rain, projected runoff, snow melt, and reservoir releases to anticipate river levels in the coming days.

 To check the forecasted levels for our rivers, click on these links: